The subject of data frugality: An ESG commitment

-Hopefully 2021 will see a global event that will bring together the world of sport and, more broadly, a substantial portion of the world’s population.
+In 2021 summer, we should see a global event that will bring together the world of sport and, more generally, a substantial portion of the world’s population.
 That event is the Tokyo Olympic Games.
-It will provide us with an opportunity to discover 5G in the stadia, which will for example enable everyone to put themselves anywhere in a stadium to view a broadcast.
+It would provide us with an opportunity to discover 5G in the stadia, which will for example enable everyone to put themselves anywhere in a stadium to view a broadcast.
 The number of possible ways this technology can be used is constantly growing, today enabling us to have video on demand, real-time access to multimedia information, wherever we are, via our smartphone, television or PC.

 All these possible uses have a substantial impact on the phenomenal quantity of data we can use, store and exchange every day.

 In our professions, you only have to look at the considerable volume of reports generated by regulations such as MiFID2 with years of records having to be preserved, or the substantial amount of data needed to control risks or know our customers, to understand that this volume is constantly growing, even though regulations such asGeneral Data Protection Regulation (GDPR) require us to archive more or to destroy data after a certain period of time.

 ESG* & IT consumption, a reality